-Sectoral System of Innovation in Brazil: Reflections about the accumulation of technological capabilities in the aeronautic sector
+Sectoral System of Innovation in Brazil: Reflections about linkages and the accumulation of technological capabilities experienced by SME suppliers to the aeronautic industry

 Rosane Argou Marques1 L. Guilherme de Oliveira2

 1. Introduction:

 Since the end of the 1990s, Brazilian government policies have given incentives to strengthening linkages between firms and the science and technology infrastructure (research institutions) for promoting innovation and, consequently, for improving the country's competitiveness.
 The Brazilian government put forward innovation as the focus for policies when launched in 2004 the actual "Industrial, Technology and Trade Policies".
 Since then, Government agencies and research institutions have increased their role of articulating, modelling programs, financing and diffusing technological knowledge, especially for the segment of small and medium-sized firms (SMEs).